 Sue Kiesewetter reports:

-A 95-year-old black man who lived the civil rights movement will be the keynote speaker for West Chester and Liberty townships’ observance of Dr. Martin Luther King Jr. Day on Jan.
-21.
+A 95-year-old black man who lived the civil rights movement will be the keynote speaker for West Chester and Liberty townships’ observance of Dr. Martin Luther King Jr. Day.

 Charles Parrish, of West Chester Township, was born in Georgia but moved with his family to Glendale as a young boy of five or six when his father feared for the family’s safety after a lynching.

 “This is a golden opportunity for people to sit at the foot of history and listen to it,’’ said Gail Webster, who helped organize the event.
 “This is somebody sharing his life history with us at the 50th anniversary of King’s I Have a Dream speech.”

 Parrish’s presentation and the showing of King’s 1963 speech at the March of Washington, highlight the Live the Dream: Our Declaration of Unity program that begins at 7 p.m., at Liberty Township’s Cornerstone United Methodist Church, 7600 Princeton-Glendale Road.